-4 For foreign company branch operations in Canada, OSFI looks to the Chief Agent to oversee the management of the branch.
-Throughout this document, a reference to a Board of Directors' role and function is meant to refer to a Chief Agent's role and function with respect to foreign company branch operations in Canada.
+For foreign company branch operations in Canada, OSFI looks to the Chief Agent to oversee the management of the branch.

 With respect to Canadian branches of foreign insurers, the term "capital" in this guideline includes the parallel concept of "margin of assets over liabilities".